11 Best Open Source Web Browsers [Must-Know Alternatives]

 Waterfox is a fast and lightweight open-source web browser based on the Firefox ESR branch.
 It has many extra features, such as support for add-ons, which you will also find in other Firefox browsers.

-Waterfox has a built-in ad blocker, while also offering an add-on called Ad-blocker List, which contains a list of websites you can allow or block to stop seeing those annoying ads while surfing the internet.
+Waterfox supports an add-on called Ad-blocker List, which contains a list of websites you can allow or block to stop seeing those annoying ads while surfing the internet.

 Do you know you can also search the web in text-only mode by using what’s known as text browsing?